dsc-courses/dsc10-2024-sp/calendar.md

 # 📆 Calendar

-We're back to in-person office hours in HDSI 155, except Ashley will host her Wednesday office hours on Zoom.
+We're back to in-person office hours in HDSI 155, except Wednesday evening office hours with Athulith and Ashley will be on Zoom.

 [Zoom link](https://ucsd.zoom.us/j/93021261693){: .btn }